Feriman22/portscan-protection/README.md

 The `Edit Whitelist` option allows adding IPv4 addresses to the whitelist.
 Add one IP per line to this file.
 These IP addresses will never be blocked.
 Note: Only IPv4 addresses are supported.

-The `Edit Blacklist` option allows adding IPv4 addresses to the blacklist.
-Add one IP per line to this file.
-These IP addresses will always be blocked (e.g. known botnet/attacker IPs).
+The `Edit Blacklist` option allows adding IPv4 addresses or CIDR ranges to the blacklist.
+Add one entry per line to this file - either a single IP (e.g. `203.0.113.5`) or a CIDR range (e.g. `203.0.113.0/24`).
+These will always be blocked (e.g. known botnet/attacker IPs, or an entire malicious subnet).
 The rules are automatically re-applied whenever the file changes - immediately if edited through this menu option, or within the auto-update check cycle if edited directly.
-Duplicate entries and invalid lines are ignored automatically.
-Note: Only IPv4 addresses are supported.
+Duplicate and invalid entries are ignored automatically, and a `/0` entry (which would match all addresses) is always rejected as a safety guard.
+Note: Only IPv4 is supported.
 If the whitelist and blacklist ever contain the same IP, the whitelist always takes priority.

 The `Set SSH Port` option allows you to specify a custom SSH port.
 This ensures your SSH port won't be blocked even if you're using a non-standard port.